Coly Mycin M

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use colistimethate if you are allergic to it.
+You should not use Coly Mycin M if you are allergic to it.

-To make sure colistimethate is safe for you, tell your doctor if you have:
+To make sure Coly Mycin M is safe for you, tell your doctor if you have:

-FDA pregnancy category C. It is not known whether colistimethate will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Coly Mycin M will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether colistimethate passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether colistimethate passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-After mixing colistimethate for injection into a vein (IV infusion), you must use the medicine right away.
+After mixing Coly Mycin M for injection into a vein (IV infusion), you must use the medicine right away.
 Do not store for later use.

-After mixing colistimethate for injection into a muscle, you may store the mixture in a refrigerator.
+After mixing Coly Mycin M for injection into a muscle, you may store the mixture in a refrigerator or at cool room temperature.
 Do not freeze.
 Use within 7 days.

-Colistimethate must be given slowly.
+Coly Mycin M must be given slowly.
 Your IV infusion may take 3 to 5 minutes to complete.
-In some cases, colistimethate is given over a period of up to 23 hours.
+In some cases, this medicine is given over a period of up to 23 hours.
 Follow your doctor's dosing instructions very carefully.

 Use a disposable needle only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.